vegasjj/cloud-resume-challenge/azure/README.md

 }
 ```

-Note the `cloud` block is empty as you already have configured the environment variables `TF_CLOUD_ORGANIZATION` and `TF_WORKSPACE`, so you can skip the step to declare them here (you can still choose to do it, however, consider comment them when you've setup CI/CD with GitHub Actions because they will be declared there and might be redundant).
+As you can see, the `cloud` block is empty as you already have configured the environment variables `TF_CLOUD_ORGANIZATION` and `TF_WORKSPACE`, so you can skip the step to declare them here (you can still choose to do it, however, consider comment them when you've setup CI/CD with GitHub Actions because they will be declared there and might be redundant).
 However, don't delete the block as it is necessary for terraform to setup a remote state.

 Finally, you can run: